dreki/pivotal-slacker/README.md

 help                 Display global or [command] help documentation.
-mine                 Lists all tasks owned by you. started              Lists all your tasks that are in the "started" state. accepted             Lists all your tasks that are in the "accepted" state. open                 Open a specific Pivotal Tracker story in the browser.
+mine                 Lists all tasks owned by you. started              Lists all your tasks that are in the "started" state. unstarted            Lists all your tasks that are in the "unstarted" state. accepted             Lists all your tasks that are in the "accepted" state. open                 Open a specific Pivotal Tracker story in the browser.
 show                 Show the details of a given Pivotal Tracker story.